-Both employees and employers (or authorized representatives of the employer) are obliged to complete the form.
+Both employees and employers, or authorized representatives of the employer, are obliged to complete the form.
 Employees have to attest their employment authorization and also present their employer with acceptable documents proving identity and employment authorization.
-The employer has to examine the employment eligibility and identity documents an employee presents to determine whether they appear to be genuine and record the document information on the Form I-9.
+Within the I-9 verification process, the employer has to examine the employment eligibility and identity documents an employee presents in order to determine whether they appear to be genuine and record the document information on the Form I-9.

 a U.S. citizen